Solution to the puzzle Tracks.

 next_row_value = next_active_rows_constr[next_row]

-# constraints allow to make the move
+# constraints are allow to make the move

 if next_col_value > 0 and next_row_value > 0: